Assignment 2

 Report

-The short report should only discuss, for each of the 4 required attributes, the engineering decisions you took (why did you do it this way or not another way?), and the difficulties/issues you faced and how you solved them.
+The short report should only discuss, for each of the parts (triangulation, area, and volume), the algorithm you used, the engineering decisions you took (why did you do it this way or not another way?), and the difficulties/issues you faced and how you solved them.
 And add a short section who-did-what (we will check the commits also).

 Marking